+CFD-1947 The AeroScout server was not able to process data sent by a tag through an AP230.
+CFD-1928 Previously HiveOS misinterpretations of an NTP server message intended to signify that the correct time was not available, or not yet set on the server resulted in time stamps in 2036, and affected services such as ID Manager and IPSec, resulting in unstable tunnels.
+CFD-1905 SNMP traps emitted from an AP230 with embedded IP addresses would have the IP addresses reversed.
+CFD-1860 AP IP sessions increased significantly after a classifier map (CM) was pushed to the configuration.
+CFD-1833 The show vpn ike sa and show vpn ipsec sa commands were not displaying data for the CVG.
+CFD-1820 DHCP packets were using invalid client MAC address for Bonjour Gateway.
+CFD-1811 The transmit (Tx) power for AP130 devices was displayed as 31 dBm after a reboot.
+CFD-1805 There were inconsistencies in the show ACSP neighbor and show hive neighbor RSSI output.
 CFD-1801 A lockup was causing AP370 devices to reboot.
 CFD-1798 MAC auth and 802.1x auth were not using the same action when the user-profile-mapping function was enabled.
 CFD-1795 RADIUS class attributes were no longer available after a BSS transition.
 CFD-1759 Legacy clients could not be authenticated with EAP (LEAP).
-CFD-1719 The list of friendly APs that appears on non-DA APs did not include all of the information that appeared on the list for DA APs.
+CFD-1719 The list of friendly APs that appeared on non-DA APs did not include all of the information that appeared on the list for DA APs.
 CFD-1706 APs were incorrectly recognizing themselves as rogues.
 CFD-1195 AP121 devices were running out of memory and returning the following message: "amrp2: page allocation failure. order:3, mode:0x20".
 HOS-7525 (14158) Under certain circumstances, hardware TCP checksums were incorrectly calculated, resulting in the AP320 and AP340 corrupting forwarded frames.
 HOS-7478 Weak (96-bit and less) ciphers and the SHA-1 MAC algorithm, retained for backwards compatibility with old client devices that did not support modern crypto ciphers or MAC algorithms, have been removed, to prevent false positives from security scanners.
 HOS-7312 The event-timestamp was missing on the Accounting-On, Accounting-Off, and Start forms of the Accounting-Request packets.
 HOS-7311 The Acct-Delay-Time RADIUS attribute was missing on Accounting-Request packets.
-HOS-7310 Accounting-Off Accounting-Request packets were not being sent by HiveOS when a reboot command was issued.
-HOS-7220 Self-signed certificates, used for securing HTTPS access to the HiveOS device, have been updated to use the SHA-256 algorithm for signing.
-HOS-7134 Configuring the "Redirect to the initially requested page" option with the access web server's page as the first URL created an endless loop of login requests.
+HOS-7310 Accounting-Off Accounting-Request packets were not being sent by HiveOS when a reboo HOS-7220 Self-signed certificates, used for securing HTTPS access to the HiveOS device, have been updated to use the SHA-256 algorithm for signing.

+Configuring the "Redirect to the initially requested page" option with the access web server's page as the first URL created an endless loop of login requests.
 HOS-6261 The Filter ID was unable to assign a user profile correctly.